 A grower levy is used to fund the operations of NZKGI.
-In 2017, NZKGI were given a mandate by kiwifruit Growers to work on their behalf for the next six-year kiwifruit levy cycle.
+In 2017, NZKGI were given a mandate by kiwifruit growers to work on their behalf for the next six-year kiwifruit levy cycle.
 85% of growers participating in the referendum voted to continue the levy.
-The levy is set at 1c/tray (\$0.0028/kg) and can only be increased by vote at a NZKGI AGM or Special General Meeting.
+The levy is set at 1.1 cents/tray (\$0.0028/kg) and can only be increased by vote at a NZKGI AGM or Special General Meeting.